On the distance between mean and geometric median in high dimensions: Introduction

 \section{Introduction}

 The geometric median provides a robust alternative to the sample mean, mitigaging the impact of outliers.
-The improved robustness comes at the cost of a bias: in the infinite-data limit, the geometric median is generally distinct from the mean (i.e., expectation) of the data generating distribution, which in practice often is the learning target\footnote{For special distributions like the Gaussian, geometric median and mean can coincide. }.
+The improved robustness comes at the cost of a bias: in the infinite-data limit, the geometric median is generally distinct from the mean (i.e., expectation) of the data generating distribution, which often is the learning target in practice\footnote{For special distributions like the Gaussian, geometric median and mean can coincide. }.
 A method to balance robustness and bias is the median-of-means \citep{Lugosi2019, Minsker2015} or ``bucketing" approach \citep{Guerraoui2024}.

 In this paper, we take a step back and quantify the actual bias of the geometric median, focusing on high-dimensional distributions.
 We prove, when each distribution component only depends on a fixed number of neighboring components, that the maximum-norm distance between geometric median and mean vector is of order $\mathcal{O}(\tfrac{1}{p})$, where $p$ denotes the dimension.
-Furthermore, we show that this rate is sharp in general.
+Furthermore, we derive an explicit expansion of the geometric median components when $p$ tends to infinity, in particular showing $\mathcal{O}(\tfrac{1}{p})$ is sharp in general.

-The results are discussed at the end of the paper.
+We discuss connections to the literature and implications of our results at the end of the paper.
 Proofs are deferred to the appendix.